-23. Counterfeitors such as Defendants typically operate under multiple Seller Aliases and payment accounts so that they can continue operation in spite of Audi's enforcement.
-E-commerce store operators like Defendants maintain off-shore bank accounts and regularly move funds from their financial accounts to off-shore accounts outside the jurisdiction of this Court to avoid payment of any monetary judgment awarded to Audi.
-Indeed, analysis of financial account transaction logs from previous similar cases indicates that off-shore counterfeitors regularly move funds from U.S.-based financial accounts to off-shore accounts outside the jurisdiction of this Court.
+23. Counterfeitors such as Defendants typically operate under multiple Seller Aliases and payment accounts so that they can continue operation in spite of Plaintiff's enforcement.
+E-commerce store operators like Defendants maintain offshore bank accounts and regularly move funds from their financial accounts to offshore accounts outside the jurisdiction of this Court to avoid payment of any monetary judgment awarded to Plaintiff.
+Indeed, analysis of financial account transaction logs from previous similar cases indicates that offshore counterfeitors regularly move funds from U.S.-based financial accounts to offshore accounts outside the jurisdiction of this Court.

-24. Defendants are working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Counterfeit Audi Products in the same transaction, occurrence, or series of transactions or occurrences.
-Defendants, without any authorization or license from Audi, have jointly and severally, knowingly and willfully used and continue to use the Audi Trademarks in connection with the advertisement, distribution, offering for sale, and sale of Counterfeit Audi Products into the United States and Illinois over the Internet.
+24. Defendants are working to knowingly and willfully import, distribute, offer for sale, and sell Counterfeit Audi Products in the same transaction, occurrence, or series of transactions or occurrences.
+Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use the Audi Trademarks in connection with the advertisement, distribution, offering for sale, and sale of Counterfeit Audi Products into the United States and Illinois over the Internet.